 The Coat of Arms of the Diocese of Victoria displays a blue field with a silver (white) cross upon which is blazoned a green lighthouse with a red turret and gold beacon.
 The field is the color of sky and water, to speak of peace and unity, qualities already attributed to the people, and herein established for the diocese.
 The cross points to the rich tradition of faith brought to the region by European settlers who landed at Indianola, a site of significant entry of immigrants that first en-tered in this region of southern Texas and where the historic lighthouse still stands.
-The early Germans, Czechs, Polish, Irish and others joined the Mexican people in making faith and love of family life, attributes that abound even today.
+The early Ger-man, Czechs, Polish, Irish, and others joined the Mexican people in making faith and love of family life, attributes that abound even today.
 Green, the color of hope, designates the lighthouse as a

 symbol of hope, while the golden beacon of light stands for Jesus, the Light of the World, calling the people to Himself and illuminating their paths through the darkness.
-Historically, the families of this diocese have produced numerous vocations to the religious and priestly life, including five bishops; the beacon represents this call to the service of Christ in the Church, through religious life and through family life as well.
-Just as the city of Victoria, the center of the diocese and the episcopal seat, has been called “The Crossroads,” so too the cross can be read as a convergence of paths on which the pilgrim people of God travel to meet Christ, their Center.
+Historically, the families of this diocese have produced numerous vocations to the religious life and priestly life.
+The beacon repre-sents this “call to service” of Christ in the Church, through religious life and family life as well.
+Just as the city of Victoria, the center of the diocese and episcopal seat, has been called “The Crossroads,” so too the cross can be read as convergence of paths, paths on which the pilgrim People of God travel to meet Christ, their Center.
 In the section to the upper left of the cross quadrate is a gold (yellow) decrescent (a specific heraldic term meaning the crescent moon’s horns point to sinister (that is right as seen from the front).
 The gold crescent designates the geographic area of the Gulf Coast, some-times called the Golden Crescent or the Crescent Valley, to honor the specific section of southern Texas where Victoria is located.
 To the upper right (chief sinister) is a red rose, with green barbs and golden (yellow) seeds, to honor our Most Blessed Mother, the Holy Virgin Mary, in her title of Our Lady of Guadalupe; Queen of Mexico and Empress of the Americas, as well as naming her special patroness of the diocese.
 In displaying the two charges together, the shield recalls the traditional im-age of Our Lady, in which she is seen standing on a crescent moon, hereby acknowledging her gentle dominion over the people of the crescent diocese.